Back to Top

 Maintain a Consistent Environment

 Cats are creatures of habit and thrive on routine.
 Sudden changes in their environment can trigger anxiety.
 To alleviate their fear, maintain a consistent daily routine.
+For more tips on stress reduction, check out our guide on recognizing and diminishing stress in your cats.
 Keep feeding times, play sessions, and litter box cleaning on a regular schedule.
-If you are going out of town and hiring a Meowtel cat sitter to look after your kitty, be sure to communicate your cat's preferred meal times.
+If you are going out of town and booking a cat sitter on Meowtel to look after your kitty, it is helpful to communicate your cat's preferred meal times.
 When introducing changes, such as new furniture or rearranging a room, do so gradually, allowing your cat to adjust at their own pace.

 Use Pheromone Products